Bad Alternator vs Bad Battery

 So when the alternator is bad, the battery begins to compensate for the power the alternator should have generated, because the car battery is not designed to supply power for extended periods, it will eventually wear out causing the vehicle to stop working.

 Always stay vigilant and look out for signs of a failing alternator or battery, so you don’t get caught unawares.
-You can visit a reliable car repair shop like Aloha Auto Repair & Wash for regular routine maintenance or replace a bad car part.
+You can visit a reliable car repair shop like Aloha Auto Repair for regular routine maintenance or replace a bad car part.